netj/3x/docs/tutorial/README.md

 #### 3.2.
 Plan Runs

-From the results table, we can click on a row which needs to be filled or more execution should be done, and plan new runs for execution.
-You can repeat this process from the results table to add necessary runs to fill the output columns colored red.
+From the results table, we can click on a row that needs to be filled or supported by more data to plan new runs for execution.
+You can repeat this process from the results table to add necessary runs to fill the output columns colored red of the specific rows you select.
 Note that the button on each input column header can be used to expand and collapse the rows, so that you can add only part of the runs or a larger group of runs at a time.